kapsiry/Renkisrv/README.txt

-Renkisrv is server side client for Services database.
+Renkisrv is server-side client for Services database.

 Renkisrv is used to create, modify and delete configs based on database changes.